hzjken/multi-thread-decorator/README.md

 1. The installation of geopy library. (compulsary)
 2. Google Maps geocoding API key. (recommend)

 Your requests for geocoding will be more stable and can go up to 100,000 times a day with an API key.
 Otherwise, the request limitation will be 2,500 times per day.
 Most importantly, the 300 dollar voucher for Google Cloud new user can already help you do a lot of geocoding!
+So have a try using the API key to do the geocoding.
-Details of limitation will be in https://developers.google.com/maps/documentation/geocoding/usage-limits.
+Details of limitation and fee will be in https://developers.google.com/maps/documentation/geocoding/usage-limits.